 When carrying heavy loads, you need trailer options that can safely secure and haul your shipment.
 For example, your shipment may need additional continuous loading space or different deck heights to accommodate its dimensions.
 In another instance, you may be shipping a large piece of equipment that needs to drive onto a trailer, which would require a trailer with a removable gooseneck (RGN).

 There are a number of heavy haul trailers out there, and each comes in multiple sizes and configurations.
-Each trailer type can also be ordered with different equipment, including outriggers (extensions that support extra-wide loads), RGNs, extendible decks and low-profile tires that drop the deck height.
+Each trailer type can also be ordered with different equipment, including outriggers (extensions that support extra-wide loads), RGNs, extendable decks and low-profile tires that drop the deck height.

 Top carriers have more than just a large number of trailers.
 They have multiple trailer options and various ways to customize their trailers.
 The best carriers can make the small tweaks and adjustments that ensure your shipments get from point A to point B as safely and efficiently as possible.